-Our strategic objectives for the next 3 years support creating a future together and are detailed below:
+Our strategic objectives are detailed below:

 1. Inclusive and successful Learning

 We want our children to have the best possible choices and opportunities available to them as they grow and prepare to enter the adult world.
 Our curriculum will be inclusive, stimulating and ensure all children are literature and numerate before taking their next steps into secondary education.